Dave Navarro

-Early life and family
+Early life

-David Michael Navarro was born on June 7, 1967, in Santa Monica, California, the son of James Raul Navarro and Constance Colleen Hopkins.
+David Michael Navarro was born on June 7, 1967, in Santa Monica, California, the only child of James Raul Navarro and Constance Colleen Hopkins.
 His paternal grandparents were Mexican immigrants.
-His grandfather Gabriel Navarro was close friends with Mexican silent film actor Ramón Novarro, who allegedly adopted his artistic surname.
-He attended Notre Dame High School in Sherman Oaks, California, where he was a member of the marching band with future Jane's Addiction bandmate Stephen Perkins.
+His grandfather, Gabriel Navarro, was close friends with Mexican silent film actor Ramon Novarro, who allegedly adopted his friend's surname for the stage, though it was altered due to a typing error.